 VIII.
 Data Protection/Use of Stored Data

+1. BCA is entitled to collect, to store, to process and to use personal data for its own internal purposes.
 In doing so, BCA will in particular observe the provisions of the (German) Federal Data Protection Act and the (German) Telemedia Act.

 2. BCA is in particular entitled to the data and details for sales